vlaranjo/Vasconomics_Website/content/post/Investment_Analysis_Part_I.md

 * *Japansese Candlesticks*: "Japanese Candlestick Charting Techniques", by Steve Nison.

 **Cover Image Credits:** © BRENDAN MCDERMID | Reuters | Corbis

+---
+### Disclosure:

+The information provided on Vasconomics.com is for general informational purposes only and should not be construed as financial advice.
+The content on this blog is based on the author's personal opinions and research, and it may not be applicable to your individual financial situation.
+It is always recommended to consult with a qualified financial professional or advisor before making any financial decisions.
+The author and Vasconomics.com disclaim any liability for any losses or damages incurred as a result of the information provided on this blog.